underground-software/ILKD_course_materials/overview.md

 ### The work:

-* Coming with demos
+* Coming up with demos (2)
-* Revising and creating assignment to re-inforce linux kernel internals knowledge
+* Revising and creating assignments to re-inforce linux kernel internals knowledge (3)
-* Building lecture around demos
+* Building lecture around demos (2)
-* Delivering the lectures
+* Delivering the lectures (1)
-* Creating text and video content for public consumption from lecture materials
+* Creating text and video content for public consumption from lecture materials (5)
     * Lecture notes
     * Textbook chapters
-* Managing grading operations and student communication
+* Managing grading operations and student communication (1)
-* Developing singularity to support all the above
+* Developing singularity to support all the above (4)

+Charlie:
+- demos

+Joel:
+- deliver lectures

+Michael:
+- updating assignments and potentially modifying/adding to them
+- singularity autograder minor features as appropriate

+Denis:
+- Turning demos into lecture content

+Sam
+- Manage grader?
+- turing lecture output into public content
+- slop
+- dirty work
+- clean toilets

+#### Timeline:

+demos have 2 week lead time

+e.g:

+Monday:
+start demos for 2 weeks from this Tuesday/Thursday to be done by the following Monday start converting demos to lecture for 1 week from this Tuesday/Thursday start reviewing prepared lecture content for this week

+Concrete:

+21/23 Jan syllabus/policies/setup
+28/30 Jan (setup due) barebones linux
+04/06 Feb
+11/13 Feb
+18/20 Feb
+25/27 Feb
+04/06 Mar
+11/13 Mar SPRING BREAK
+18/19 Mar
+25/27 Mar
+01/03 Apr
+08/10 Apr
+15/17 Apr
+22/24 Apr
+29/01 Apr
+06/08 May

 ### assignments we have so far